ITranslateExpressRequest

 readableFlowing

-This property reflects the current state of a Readable
+This property reflects the current state of a Readable stream as described

 in the Three states section.